mohamedi01/ee109/Final-Project/Final_Report.md

 For our EE109 final project, we implemented a hardware-accelerated audio preprocessing pipeline designed to support real-time speech recognition.
 The system focuses on the frontend of modern speech transcription stacks, which typically begin by transforming raw audio into log-Mel spectrograms.

 Our goal was to offload this preprocessing to an FPGA to reduce latency, improve power efficiency, and enable deployment in edge devices.
 We modularized the digital signal processing (DSP) stack using Spatial DSL and validated our hardware output against a software implementation.
-The completed pipeline integrates with Whisper for automatic speech recognition (ASR) and a lightweight NLP model for downstream summarization.
+The completed pipeline integrates with Whisper for automatic speech recognition (ASR) and a lightweight NLP model for downstream summarization [1](https://doi.org/10.3390/electronics11121831).

 This work demonstrates the feasibility of domain-specific acceleration for speech-driven AI applications in resource-constrained or privacy-sensitive environments.